May 15, 2024 |

 One great option for seniors is to adopt an older dog mellowing and losing energy levels with age.
 As small dogs can live over a decade, it's also worth considering an older dog to reduce the chances of the dog outliving you.
 Breeders sometimes have adult dogs retiring from showing or breeding available, and this can be a fantastic way to get an older dog with a known personality who is already fully trained.

-Worst Dog Breeds For Seniors
+Dog Breeds Not Recommended For Seniors

 There's no such thing as a bad dog, but there are some breeds seniors are best off avoiding.
 These include:

-• Labrador Retriever.
 Everyone loves a lab.
 But they are a large, high-energy breed that needs a lot of exercise.

-• Border Collie.
 Border collies are dogs that need a job and often require expert training, or they will become destructive.

-• Pitbull.
 Avoid any of the bully breeds.
 Many are very nice dogs, but they are hard to insure and often not accepted in complexes.

-• Australian Shepherd.
 Similar to border collies.
 In general, avoid herding breeds, as they are smart, high energy, and get bored easily.

-• Cocker Spaniel.
 Lots of energy, lots of training, and lots of grooming.
 They're also very prone to ear infections.

-• Rottweiler.
 Another large dog, and often over-protective.

-• Dalmatian.
 They shed all year and are generally high maintenance.
 Also, all AKC-registered Dalmatians have a genetic flaw that makes them prone to kidney stones.

 Avoid large, high-energy breeds that are "smarter than you."